 Military Service: Hale served in the Navy as a gunnery officer on board the USS Ainsworth (FF-1090) where he earned his surface warfare qualification, operationally served as Underway Officer of the Deck, and received three sea service awards and two naval expeditionary awards for service in the Mediterranean off Beirut, the Indian Ocean, and the Persian Gulf.
 He left the Navy as a Lieutenant (0-3) to attend law school.

-Community Service: Locally, Hale is actively involved in his church having served as an elder, Sunday school teacher, an attorney for St. Andrews Presbytery.
+Community Service: Locally, Hale is actively involved in his church having served as an elder, and Sunday school teacher.
 Hale also serves on the board of Oxford Medical Ministries, which provides local indigent health care.
 Additionally, Hale serves as the current President of the Oxford Rotary Club (2022-2023).

-Family: Hale resides in Oxford with his wife, Cynthia, CCRN, a nurse in the intensive care unit of Baptist Memorial Hospital – NM.
+Family: Hale resides in Oxford with his wife, Cynthia, CCRN, a head nurse in the intensive care unit of Baptist Memorial Hospital – NM.
 He has two children: Catherine graduated from Hanover College in Madison, Indiana and graduate school at East Tennessee State University in Johnson City, Tennessee.
 Catherine is employed at the Hepatitis B Foundation in Philadelphia, PN.
-Jason graduated from the Citadel, Military College of South Carolina, and is in the training pipeline to become a combat controller for Air Force Special Operations assigned to the 75th Ranger Regiment.
+Jason graduated from the Citadel, Military College of South Carolina, and is JTAC for Air Force Special Operations assigned to the 75th Ranger Regiment.